Home

 1. Take out full insurance for all firearms before travelling anywhere in Africa.

-2. NAPHA recommends flying directly to Namibia from Europe into Hosea Kutako International Airport near Windhoek.
+2. We recommend that you fly directly from Europe to Namibia into Hosea Kutako International Airport near Windhoek.
 This will minimise delays associated with firearm transport.
 Air Namibia offers a direct service.

 3. Recent regulations have made travelling with firearms a time-consuming process when entering South Africa.
 Make sure that you stay in transit with your luggage.